Jingle Bells was written as a Christmas song.

-Regardless of precisely where and when “Jingle Bells.” was written, it is clear it was not intended as a Christmas song (and indeed, it contains no reference to Christmas or December, its only association with either of these being a mention of snow).
-While there are several origin stories about the song “Jingle Bells,” the most popular has it that Pierpont wrote the song for a Thanksgiving program at his father’s Sunday school; the song proved to be so popular the children were asked to the sing the song again at Christmas, and it has been tied to the latter holiday ever since:
+Regardless of precisely where and when “Jingle Bells” might have been written, it is clear the tune was not intended as a Christmas song.
+(Indeed, it contains no reference to Christmas or December, its only association with either of those seasons being a mention of snow.)
+While several origin stories about the song “Jingle Bells” are extant, the most popular has it that Pierpont wrote the song for a Thanksgiving program at his father’s Sunday school.
+The song proved to be so popular the children were asked to the sing the song again at Christmastime, and it has been tied to the latter holiday ever since:

 It has been reported, though not proven, that he wrote his popular winter song for his father’s Sunday School class for Thanksgiving and it proved so popular that it was sung again at Christmas time.
 One of Pierpont’s friends called the song — “a merry little jingle.”

-This version of the story has been disputed by some historians, however, who believe “Jingle Bells” was too racy for a Sunday school in the 1850s:
+This version of the story has been disputed by some historians, however, who believe “Jingle Bells” would have been too racy for a Sunday school in the 1850s:

 Some have expressed doubt that the song could be written for a children’s church choir.
 Margaret W. DeBolt, a Savannah historian, wrote that “The references to courting would not have been allowed in a Sunday school program of that time, such as ‘Go it while you’re young.'”
 As such, it could not have been written as a church song.
 Instead, it was just a “sleighing song.”
 Fast sleighs and pretty girls.
 Some things never change.